opnsense/docs/source/manual/reverse_proxy.rst

 spam, web attack detection and so on.

 ..
 Warning::
+    Reverse proxies support you to prevent common attacks to your web application by bots but will never provide a 100% success rate.
+    Especially a targeted attack will very likely be not detected because a lot of effort has been taken to prevent detection.
-    This tools support you to prevent some bad things from happening but will never provide a 100% success rate.
-Do not use them as a replacement / excuse for (not) fixing the upstream.
+    Do not use a reverse proxy as a replacement / excuse for (not) fixing the main problems like known vulnerabilities in libraries, outdated software, or vulnerabilities in your own code.

 Supported Reverse Proxies in OPNsense
 =====================================